 As required by the Louisiana Revised Statutes 39:1303, the Board of Commissioners (the "Board") adopted a budget for the District's General Fund.
-The budgetary practices include public notice of the proposed budget, public inspection of the proposed budget and a public hearing on the budget prior to adoption.
-Any amendment involving the transfer of monies from one function to another or increases in expenditure must be approved by the Board.
-The District amended its budget once during the year so actual revenues would not be less than budgeted and actual expenditures would not be greater than budgeted.
+The budgetary practices include public notice of the proposed budget, public inspection of the proposed budget, and a public hearing on the budget prior to adoption.
+Any amendment involving the transfer of monies from one function to another or increases in expenditures must be approved by the Board.
+In order to remain in compliance with State budgeting laws, the District amended its budget twice during the year.
 All budgeted amounts that are not expended, or obligated through contracts, lapse at year-end.